sapire/sapire.github.io/README.md

 > Don't forget to change your URL before you deploy your site!

-# Color and Particle Customization

-- Color Customization
-  - Edit the `.sass` variables
-- Particle Customization
-  - Edit the json data in particle function in `app.js`
-  - Refer to `Particle.js` for help

 # Content

 You can (and should) edit the `.html` files for adding your own information, icons, working experience, social links or whatever you want to add.
 I.e.: